vegarringdal/simple-html/README.md

     // called when render have updated
     updatedCallback(): void {
-        //  do somethine
+        //  do something
     }

     // standard web component callback
     disconnectedCallback(...result: any[]): void {
-        //  do somethine
+        //  do something
     }

     // standard web component callback
     attributeChangedCallback(name: string, oldValue: string, newValue: string): void {
-        //  do somethine
+        //  do something
     }

     // called when attributes or properties observed is updated